Swara

 Research & Discovery

-During the initial research phase, I gathered insights from two key user groups — 4 office administrators and 4 ground workers, 8 participants in total.
-Finding time during work hours was tricky, so a UX questionnaire was the best approach, allowing everyone to respond in their own time.
+During the initial research phase, I gathered insights from two key user groups.
+There were 4 office administrators and 4 support workers, 8 participants in total.
+Since finding time during work hours was tricky, a UX questionnaire proved to be the best approach, allowing everyone to respond in their own time.
+To streamline this process, I used Google Apps Script alongside Claude AI to build and deploy the survey as a Google Form, which made it quick to create, distribute, and collect responses at scale.

-On top of that, one of my admin colleagues gathered the rest of the admin team for a quick brainstorm, where they listed out their everyday pain points with the MYP system and passed the findings back to me — which added useful context to the questionnaire results.
+On top of that, one of my admin colleagues gathered the rest of the admin team for a quick brainstorm, where they listed out their everyday pain points with the MYP system and passed the findings back to me.
+This added useful context to the questionnaire results.

 Research shows

-75% of respondents found the system difficult or neutral to use, and 87% use it every single day — meaning these frustrations are not occasional, they are a daily reality.
+75% of respondents found the system difficult or neutral to use, and 87% use it every single day.
+This means these frustrations are not occasional.
+They are a daily reality.

 Frustration of using MYP